 1 Litre Water bottle

 2-3 pairs of pants and shorts (quick-dry or nylon preferred)

-1 appropriate swim suit for rafting and pool session
+1 appropriate swim suit for canoe and pool session

 Pillow and pillowcase

 Hair elastic / bands

 *Use of cell phones is not permitted during activity times, lesson, guest presentations or meal times.*